gigodata/msp_real_estate_yield_analysis/README.md

 Project4_Presentation_20240312

 ---------------------------------------------------------------
-CONTINUING ANALYSIS / OUT OF SCOPE ITEMS / FOR THE FUTE:
+CONTINUING ANALYSIS / OUT OF SCOPE ITEMS / FOR THE FUTURE:
 ---------------------------------------------------------------

 Better understanding of the markets by following them over time.